shaharkov/PuzzlePolyGenerator/README.md

 Puzzles Polynomial System Generator
 ====

-Supplemental Matlab code for the paper ["A Global Approach for Solving Edge-Matching Puzzles"]() A Matlab implementation of the paper ["Controlling Singular Values with Semidefinite Programming"](http://www.wisdom.weizmann.ac.il/~shaharko/projects/GlobalPuzzles.pdf).
+Supplemental Matlab code for the paper ["A Global Approach for Solving Edge-Matching Puzzles"](http://www.wisdom.weizmann.ac.il/~shaharko/projects/GlobalPuzzles.pdf).

 ----
 This package computes the polynomial system corresponding to a random 2d square tiling puzzle (as described in the paper).